afoley587/secure-me/README.md

 ```

 Our `DBInterface` will act as our connection(s) to our authentication database.
 For our
-purposes, we just need to be able to execute queries, but we dont need anything fancy.
+purposes, we just need to be able to execute queries, but we don't need anything fancy.

 The observant reader will notice that we have two functions: